linzhi/GameMix/README.markdown

 GameMix
 ==========

->This are only a traditional game,such as snake game which you can contral a snake to eat something.The algorithm is not so complex.moreover the tankgame is also could be added into this.
+This are only a traditional game,such as snake game which you can contral a snake to eat something.The algorithm is not so complex.moreover the tankgame is also could be added into this.

->In this demo I have used a graphics library called curses,include a header file curses.h.
+In this demo I have used a graphics library called curses,include a header file curses.h.

 Code Tree
 ----------
 * main.c
->main function.
+main function.

 * keyinput.c
->Contral the game, such as, int the snake game, you can contral the snake's move direction.
+Contral the game, such as, int the snake game, you can contral the snake's move direction.

 * engine.c
->Init the curses library
+Init the curses library

-* snake.c"
+* snake.c
->Include the snake's parameter, such as speed, siez and so on.
+Include the snake's parameter, such as speed, siez and so on.

 Bug